Late vacuum choice and slow roll approximation in gravitational particle production during reheating: Spectra of particles and total density

+For $m<m_{\phi}$, the number density drops very rapidly if $\xi<\xi_{\text{c}}$.
+For $m\sim m_{\phi}$, $\xi_{\text{c}}$ is the value below which production decreases with $\xi$, and above which it increases.
+This is also illustrated in figure \ref{fig:SpectrumInflatonMass}, where production for $\xi=1/6$ is larger than for $\xi=0.26$, and from there it increases again with the coupling.
+Moreover, we observe the expected strong suppression in the number density of produced particles for masses above the mass of the inflaton.
+We can confirm this behavior by calculating the spectra for even higher masses, provided we select a negative enough $\eta_*$ --- and therefore leading to a longer computation --- in this case, as explained in \ref{subsec:approximations}.
+Note that we took $m_{\phi}=1.2 \times 10^{13} \, \text{GeV}$ for the mass of the inflaton, and as a consequence, the density in figure \ref{fig:TotalDensity} is given in units of $\text{GeV}^{3}$.

 Finally, one can consider these gravitationally produced scalar particles as dark matter.
-In this case, it is interesting to compare the resulting abundance with observations.
-Assuming that the scalar field is non-interacting, the evolution of the particle density showed in figure~\ref{fig:TotalDensity} is only due to the expansion of the universe.
-Then, the predicted abundance can be written in terms of the background radiation temperature \cite{Cembranos2020} as
+In this case, it is necessary to compare the resulting abundance with observations.
+The physical density of produced particles is related to the comoving density shown in figure \ref{fig:TotalDensity} only by the scale factor.
+Assuming that the scalar field is non-interacting, which is mandatory for the gravitational production to be important, as it cannot reach thermal equilibrium, the evolution of the density of created particles from $\eta_{\text{rh}}$ until today will be dictated solely by the dilution due to the isentropic expansion of the background.
+The predicted abundance can be written in terms of the background radiation temperature \cite{Cembranos2020} as